agust1np/DishDecoder/README.md

 ## Image Search System

-The image search system uses a dual-engine approach to ensure image availability and relevance:
+The image search system uses Bing Image Search API to find relevant images:

-1. **Primary Engine: Google Custom Search**
+1. **Primary Search:**
-   - Searches for images using the Google Custom Search API with specific terms like "plato comida receta" to get relevant results.
+   - Searches for images using specific terms related to food and recipes
-   - If a valid image is found, it is returned through the proxy image endpoint.

-2. **Fallback Engine: Bing Image Search**
-   - If Google does not return valid results, it searches using the Bing Image Search API.
-   - Validates each image URL before use.
+   - Validates each image URL before returning it
+   - Uses proxy endpoint for secure image delivery

+2. **Fallback Mechanism:**
+   - If the initial search fails, tries a simplified search with just the first word
-   - Implements a retry mechanism to handle API rate limits.
+   - Implements retry logic for rate limit handling
+   - Adds random delays to prevent API throttling

-3. **Default Image**
+3. **Default Image:**
-   - If both search engines fail to return a valid image, a default image is used to maintain visual consistency.
+   - Returns a default food icon if no valid images are found

 ## Installation
 1. Clone the repository.